janezpodhostnik/flow-py-sdk/docs/python_SDK_guide.md

 📖 **Reference block** specifies an expiration window (measured in blocks) during which a transaction is considered valid by the network.
 A transaction will be rejected if it is submitted past its expiry block.
 Flow calculates transaction expiry using the _reference block_ field on a transaction.
 A transaction expires after `600` blocks are committed on top of the reference block, which takes about 10 minutes at average Mainnet block rates.
+If a reference block is not specified, before calling `client.execute_transaction`, the latest finalized block will be used as the reference block.

 ### Build Transactions